PubudU99/Documentation/Ballerina-Service.md

 ## Overview
 The Ballerina API service, hosted on Choreo, is designed to trigger CI/CD pipelines in Azure.
 The service provides endpoints to manage build processes, retrieve customer data, and handle webhook notifications.
+This service is deplyed in the choreo as **Ballerina Service for Customer Specific Tests**

 ---